 Various treatment modalities have been used in the management of cT1-T2 cN0 penile SCC.
 As there are no randomized trials to compare the results of different treatment modalities, retrospective studies are performed yet are limited due to the small number of patients and the multiple treatment options that have been used.
-In our study, we investigated the oncological outcomes between conventional surgical treatment (partial penectomy) and a conservative approach (penile brachytherapy) for early stage penile carcinoma.
-Compared with BT, PP yielded superior local oncologic outcomes.
-However, BT did afford 69% of men an opportunity for organ preservation.
+In our study, we investigated the oncological outcomes between conventional surgical treatment (PP) and a conservative approach (penile BT) for